ManojTarakaRamaraoGunuru/Hierarchical-SCLs/ReadMe.md

 1. start with main.c
 2. main.c refers functions in hrscl.h through lock.h
 3. hrscl.h uses functinons from two independent files, node_fairlock.h and fairlock.h
-4. (Optional) wanted to add any sturcture, add it in struct.h
+4. (Optional) wanted to add any sturcture for debugging purpose, add it in struct.h

 ## Issues need to be handled